Teriks/giftoa/README.md

 This option cannot be used with `-fps` / `--frames-per-second`.

-The maximum value is 999999999 nanoseconds, the value must be a whole number.
+The minimum value is 0 and the maximum value is 999999999, the value must be a whole number.

 example: